 Paying for rehab might be a consideration in your selection of the right facility.
 Excellent centers typically accept insurance.
 However, an intake advisor can conduct an insurance verification that lets you determine your benefit level.
 Of course, you don’t have to use insurance if you prefer complete anonymity.

 If you’d like to enter with an alias, consider paying cash, which doesn’t leave a paper trail.
 It ensures that there won’t be any way for anyone to uncover information about your stay at the facility.
-If you’re wondering today, am I an alcoholic, this secrecy might appeal to you.
-Find out more about your options at the Pearl of the Sea Retreat by calling 8557632545 now.
+If you’re wondering today, “am I an alcoholic?”, this discretionary approach might appeal to you.
+Find out more about your options at the Pearl of the Sea Retreat by calling us at 866-962-1907 now.